karlsen-technologies/smartkar-cano-new/docs/architecture.md

 SmartKar-Cano is an IoT control unit designed to be installed in a vehicle (VW e-Golf).
 Its primary functions are:

-1. **Remote Command Execution** - Receive commands from a server (start charging, preheat, etc.)
+1. **Remote Command Execution** - Receive commands from a server (start charging, climate control, etc.)
-2. **Telemetry Reporting** - Send device and vehicle status to the server
+2. **Telemetry Reporting** - Send device and vehicle status to the server with priority-based intervals
 3. **Low Power Operation** - Sleep when inactive to preserve 12V battery
-4. **Vehicle Integration** - Interface with CAN bus for vehicle control and monitoring (planned)
+4. **Vehicle Integration** - Interface with CAN bus for vehicle control and monitoring via BAP protocol

 ## Hardware Architecture